-For a full list of frequently asked questions about Exodus, go here: gate.burningman. com/faq-gate
+For a full list of frequently asked questions about Exodus, go here: burningman.org/event/preparation/getting-there-and-back/exodus/

-PULSING:

-EXODUS PEAK TIMES
+PULSING: EXODUS PEAK TIMES

 We may implement Pulsing at any time from 12:01 am Sunday morning until 11:59 pm Monday, or until there is not a need.
 Pulsing is a system of moving vehicles at regular intervals toward the highway on Gate Road to avoid the long slow creep that challenges the sanity of even the most patient among us.
 With Pulsing, vehicles stop and turn off their engines.
 Then, every hour, vehicles are pulsed a mile forward all at once.
 Pulsing does NOT get you out of the city more quickly, but it gives you a break from driving and is more environmentally friendly.
 Use this time to meet your neighbors!
 During Pulsing operations, expect to be stopped along Gate Road for long periods of time.
 Potties will be available.
-Listen to BMIR 94.5 FM for Exodus and Pulsing info...
+Listen to BMIR 94.5 FM and GARS 95.1 FM for Exodus and Pulsing info.

-2017 SURVIVAL GUIDE
+2018 SURVIVAL GUIDE

-- ★ DESIGN ARIN FISHKIN - \ PROJECT & PRODUCTION MANAGER REBECCA THRONE - \ SURVIVAL GUIDE TEAM MARIAN GOODELL, MEGAN MILLER, DOMINIQUE DEBUCQUOY-DODLEY, JON MITCHELL, SILVIA STEPHENSON, & MOLLY VIKART
+- DESIGN ARIN FISHKIN PROJECT & PRODUCTION MANAGER REBECCA THRONE - SURVIVAL GUIDE TEAM MARIAN GOODELL, MEGAN MILLER, JIM GRAHAM, DOMINIQUE DEBUCQUOY-DODLEY, JON MITCHELL, SILVIA STEPHENSON, & MOLLY VIKART